atbagan/sretools/README.md

 The type of automation that one would see and use as a Site Reliability Engineer.
 Features will be added as they are needed by me and my teams.

-Why am I not using pkg?
-Currently, with the state of the project it doesn't make sense to me.
-Things will be refactored as the project matures, and I feel it is necessary and at a state where moving things from internal to pkg makes sense.

 Examples will be added closer to the v0.01 release